shash42/shash42.github.io/_pages/about.md

   - /about.html
 ---

 I am an AI researcher, currently co-advised by [Jonas Geiping](https://jonasgeiping.github.io/) and [Douwe Kiela](https://douwekiela.github.io/) through the ELLIS PhD program.
-I am interested in novel ways to scale **supervision** for models, to make them more *useful* and *safe*.
+I want to find novel ways to scale **supervision** for models, to make them more *useful* and *safe*.
 I believe any capability that can be measured can be optimized.
-Thus my work focuses on evaluating capabilities beyond knowledge recall.
-The hope is that these evals allow models to learn from scalable, yet grounded rewards in open-ended, long-horizon settings.
-Currently, I'm interested in AI capabilities that can accelerate research productivity:
-- Reasoning: making decisions under conflicting evidence or uncertainty
-- Curiosity: seeking information by asking the right questions
-- Falsifying: identifying mistakes in claims, hypotheses, solutions
-- Novelty: coming up with creative solutions to challenging problems
-- Collaboration: increasing productivity by making agents better at collaborating with humans
+Thus my work focuses on evaluating model capabilities beyond knowledge.
+Currently, I'm working on tasks which require inductive reasoning to plan under uncertainty, asking better questions, and long-horizon execution.

-[See this blog](https://shash42.substack.com/p/counting-down-capabilities-to-agi) for research I'm excited to see towards building generally intelligent agents.
+[See this blog](https://shash42.substack.com/p/counting-down-capabilities-to-agi) for research I'm excited to work on towards building generally intelligent agents.
 If you're interested in any of these problems, [reach out](mailto:shashwatnow@gmail.com), I like getting E-Mails!

 <h2>News</h2>
 {% assign news = site.data.news | where: "hidden", nil | sort: 'date' | reverse | slice: 0, 7 %}